zsotyooo/jira-web-components/README.md

 In order to be able to communicate with JIRA you need a CORS proxy server.
 Please go to [cors-anywhere](https://www.npmjs.com/package/cors-anywhere) for more information.

-Example which can be hosted on heroku:
+Example server (optimised for hosting on heroku):

 ```js
 // server.js
 const host = process.env.HOST || '127.0.0.1';